MStefko/ESA-Mapps2Cosmographia/README.md

 ## Troubleshooting
 - Script runs fine, but Cosmographia displays `Error loading kernel: <kernel path>...`?
     - Make sure that the `PATH_VALUES` variable in the given kernel is correctly set.
+- `TypeError: a bytes-like object is required, not 'str'`
+	- You are using Python 3.
+Make sure you `activate juice_plugin` environment for correct Python version (2.7).

 ## Acknowledgements
 - This script is based on Rafael Andres' JUICE plugin for Linux and Mac.